tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 He uses 1.5 multiplier:

-1. Multiply body by 1.5 (or) 2
+1. Multiply body by 1.5 (or 2 sometimes)
-2. Choose number within 8px grid
+2. Choose number within 8px grid in that range

+And than f